arygupta04/arygupta04/README.md

-Here’s the updated README with the two projects removed:

----

-# Hi there 👋, I'm Aryan!
+👋 Hi, I'm Aryan!

 Welcome to my GitHub!
-I'm a passionate programmer and developer with a focus on various domains such as **Java** game development, **machine learning**, **computer vision**, and **ethical AI**.
-My interests also include **robot ethics** and **technology's impact on society**, especially in the context of data extraction and commodification.
+I'm a passionate programmer and developer with a strong focus on machine learning and computer vision.

-### 🧑‍💻 About Me
+🧑‍💻 About Me

-- 🎓 I'm currently working on a Discord bot, enhancing its functionality to automate tasks and improve user experience.
+I'm currently diving deep into the world of AI and automation, and right now, I’m enhancing the functionality of a Discord bot to streamline tasks and improve user experience.
-- 📚 Currently diving deep into the ethical implications of **artificial intelligence** and its relationship with **human agency**.
-- 🌍 I believe in the power of **AI** to drive positive societal changes.

-### 🛠️ My Skill Set
+🛠️ My Skills

-- **Languages**: Python, C, Javascript, Java
+Languages: Python, C, Java, JavaScript
-- **Tools**: OpenCV, SciKit-Learn, TensorFlow, PyTorch
-- **Concepts**: AI Ethics, Machine Learning, Computer Vision, Data Structures & Algorithms
+Tools & Frameworks: OpenCV, SciKit-Learn, TensorFlow, PyTorch Core Concepts: AI Ethics, Machine Learning, Computer Vision, Data Structures & Algorithms 📂 Notable Projects

-### 📂 Projects

-#### 🐢 **Turtle Image Segmentation Model**
+🐢 Turtle Image Segmentation Model

-*Tools & Technologies: Python, TensorFlow*
+Tools: Python, TensorFlow
-*September 2024 - November 2024*
+September 2024 – November 2024

-- Developed U-Net and DeepLabv3+ based deep learning models for segmenting turtle images under varying lighting conditions.
+Designed and implemented U-Net and DeepLabv3+ deep learning models to segment turtle images with varying lighting conditions.
-- Processed 8,700+ annotated images to enhance model robustness and efficiency.
+Processed over 8,700 annotated images, optimizing model accuracy and performance.
-- Achieved a staggering mean IOU of 0.83 for the DeepLabv3+ model.
+Achieved a remarkable mean IoU of 0.83 with the DeepLabv3+ model, significantly enhancing segmentation precision.

-#### 💼 **IBM – Employment Solution Prototype for Disabled People**
+💼 IBM – Employment Solution Prototype for People with Disabilities

-*Tools & Technologies: HTML, IBM Watson*
+Tools: HTML, IBM Watson
-*January 2024 – February 2024*
+January 2024 – February 2024

-- Collaborated with a team of 5 to create an AI-driven prototype improving job accessibility for disabled individuals, which was appreciated by IBM for its innovation and impact.
+Collaborated with a team of 5 to develop an AI-powered prototype aimed at improving job accessibility for disabled individuals, which received high praise from IBM for its innovation and societal impact.
-- Integrated accessible design features and delivered a streamlined user interface.
+Integrated inclusive design principles and delivered an intuitive, user-friendly interface.
-- Gained experience in project management, teamwork, and technical skills.
+Gained valuable experience in project management, teamwork, and UI/UX design.

-You can explore more of my work through the repositories listed below!

-### 📫 Get in Touch
+📫 Get in Touch

-- 💬 Feel free to open an issue or send a pull request for any of the projects I'm working on.
+Feel free to reach out if you want to collaborate or discuss ideas!

-- ✉️ Reach me at: arygupta04@gmail.com
+✉️ Email: arygupta04@gmail.com

----

-Let me know if you'd like to make any further changes!